CEED/libCEED/examples/solids/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In their most general form, constitutive models define :math:`\bm S` in terms of state variables.
-In the model taken into consideration in the present miniapp, the state variables are constituted by the vector displacement field :math:`\bm u`, and its gradient :math:`\nabla_X \bm u`.
+In the model taken into consideration in the present mini-app, the state variables are constituted by the vector displacement field :math:`\bm u`, and its gradient :math:`\nabla_X \bm u`.
 We begin by defining two symmetric tensors in the reference configuration, the right Cauchy-Green tensor

 .. math::